Peedee2002/Peedee2002.github.io/experiences/aws.md

 I also got a taste of working on Aurora Platform.
 I developed a small piece of infrastructure required for IPv6.
 This work aided multiple services running under the Aurora brand, such as Aurora Postgres and Aurora Serverless.

-I got to experience what it is like to be on a highly mature team full of talent - albiet often competing talent.
+I got to experience what it is like to be on a highly mature team full of talent - especially ones that don't often agree.
 I learned about how to ensure large-scale programs continue to be functional, healthy, and easy to maintain.
 I learned these best practices and am delighted to carry them forward throughout my career.